amplience/dc-cli/docs/CONTENT-REPOSITORY.md

 The **content-repository** command category includes a number of interactions with Dynamic Content's repositories.

-These commands can be used to get details for a specific, list multiple repositories, or assign or unassign content types from a repository.
+These commands can be used to get details for a specific repository, list multiple repositories, or assign or unassign content types from a repository.

 Run `dc-cli content-repository --help` to get a list of available commands.

-Return to [README.md](../README.md) for information on other command caterogies.
+Return to [README.md](../README.md) for information on other command categories.

 <!-- MarkdownTOC levels="2,3" autolink="true" -->